erinnachen/mix_master_on_fire/iterations/2_implementing_artists.markdown

 ```
 page_path     GET  /             MixMaster.PageController :index
-artists_path  GET  /artists      MixMaster.ArtistsController :index
+artist_path  GET  /artists      MixMaster.ArtistController :index
-artists_path  GET  /artists/new  MixMaster.ArtistsController :new
+artist_path  GET  /artists/new  MixMaster.ArtistController :new
 ```

-Now that we have the `artists_path(@conn, :new)`, we'll run the test again.
+Now that we have the `artist_path(@conn, :new)`, we'll run the test again.
 Can you predict what the error will be?

 ```
 Request: GET /artists/new
 ** (exit) an exception was raised:
-    ** (UndefinedFunctionError) undefined function MixMaster.ArtistsController.new/2
+    ** (UndefinedFunctionError) undefined function MixMaster.ArtistController.new/2

 ...
 ```